nvhuu/Angular-Generate-Command/README.md

 2. Select `Angular Generate Command: Component`.
 3. Enter `my-component` in the input box.
 4. Select `Standalone` and `Skip Test` from the options list.
-5. The command `cd "/path/to/project" && ng generate component my-component --standalone --skip-tests` is copied.
+5. The command `ng generate component my-component --standalone --skip-tests` is copied.
 6. Paste and run it in your terminal to create the component.

 ## Available Commands